 Do NOT TAKE Photos of any Military bases, checkpoints, Soldiers etc. this includes Russian and Hezbollah.

 While the situation is improving daily, so are soldiers very suspicious of foreign spies.
 I know of a few examples of a foreign tourist being stupid and taking photos of checkpoints and army stuff, this resulting in getting all their photos deleted and getting questioned for hours.

 How much of the Tourist sites are destroyed:

-With a war that now has lasted more than 7 years around the country is there no surprise that some of the Architectural masterpieces that once stood around Syria is destroyed or heavily damaged, but far from everything is destroyed and even somethings is completely unharmed, but you do have sited like the Roman ruins of Palmyra that was almost completely destroyed by ISIS, same is it with Aleppo’s Great Umayyad Mosque, and the historic souq (Reconstructing heavily going on), the dead cities in Idlib are also long gone.
+With a war that now has lasted more than 7 years around the country is there no surprise that some of the Architectural masterpieces that once stood around Syria is destroyed or heavily damaged, but far from everything is destroyed and even somethings are completely unharmed, but you do have sited like the Roman ruins of Palmyra that was almost completely destroyed by ISIS, same is it with Aleppo’s Great Umayyad Mosque, and the historic souq (Reconstructing heavily going on), the dead cities in Idlib are also long gone.

 Krak des Chevaliers, one of the most famous castles in the world, got minor damage, reconstruction is going on and should be finished by late 2019.
 The Christian temples in Saidnaya were looted and damaged by terrorists, but reconstruction is already finished.